ShaftHQ/shafthq.github.io/docs/Features.md

 ## What ?
 SHAFT ENGINE is an open-source Test Automation Engine that allows you to perform multiple actions to test a web application's functionality, behaviour and appearance
-- Interact with a web application like a normal user would through a web browser, see list of supported [browsers]
+- Interact with a web application like a normal user would through the following browsers: <br/>
+*Chrome, Safari, Firfox, Edge & Internet Explorer*
 - Verify the application response, through a wide variety of [verification methods].
 - Document the process and produce highly-detailed [reports].